Why is Backyard Ecology Important?

-Many people believe that nature is only “out there” – in national parks, other large chunks of pristine land, or some far-off exotic place.
-For a long time, I did too.
+It’s easy to fall into the trap of believing that nature can only be found in some far-off, pristine, wilderness.
 But the truth is that nature is everywhere and there are still plenty of discoveries to be made about the common species inhabiting our yards and communities.